linebender/linebender.github.io/content/blog/2024-12-03-tmil-11/index.md

 Early next year, we hope to use it within SVG Types, Resvg, and Tiny Skia.

 We will be publishing a 0.2.0 release within the next month and encourage people to give it a try.
-The 0.2.0 release will include some additional (non-CSS 4) color spaces like ACEScg, OkHsl, and OkHsv as well as things that we found useful when using it in Peniko and Vello.
+The 0.2.0 release will include the (non-CSS 4) color space ACEScg, as well as things that we found useful when using Color in Peniko and Vello.

 Many thanks to [Brendan Zabarauskas][brendanzab] for working with us to transfer his `color` crate name for our use.
 His original crate was published as 0.0.1 on November 21, 2014, motivating us ten years later to ship our 0.1.0 on November 21, 2024.